dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 Edit your source code ... repeat step 3 ... build your package and test.

-(NOTE: once, I thought step 3 had to be accompanied with ``msgmerge --update R-fr.po R-oce.pot`` in the shell, but now I do not think this is needed.)

-As an example, the following tests some CTD plots in English, Spanish, and French.
+As an example, the following

 {% highlight r linenos=table %}
 library(oce)